-(2) FAME is hygroscopic and can solve up to 1,500 mg water/kg.
-From a multitude of investigations it is known that the exhaustion of the maximum water content of FAME stipulated as 500 mg/kg by DIN EN 14214 can have various detrimental consequences for blend fuels.
-These include e.g. precipitation of water when mixing with very non-polar arctic Diesel fuels which may lead to corrosion and microbial growth.
-The suggested limits of 220 mg/kg for producers and of 300 mg/kg for traders may avert these risks.
+(2) FAME is hygroscopic and can solve up to 0.150% (m/m) water.
+From a multitude of investigations it is known that the exhaustion of the maximum water content of FAME stipulated as 0.050% (m/m) according to EN 14214 can have various detrimental consequences for blend fuels.
+These include e.g. precipitation of water when mixing with very non-polar arctic diesel fuels which may lead to corrosion and microbial growth.
+The suggested limits of 0.027% (m/m) for producers and of 0.032% (m/m) for traders may avert these risks.

-(3) The Pourpoint (PP) secures that FAME can be handled safely until it is blended.
+(3) The pour point (PP) secures that FAME can be handled safely until it is blended.
 This is only relevant during the winter period.
 The lower limits are set in order to restrict the use of additives with a potential for incompatibility.

-(4) The reduction of the limit of the total contamination compared with that of DIN EN 14214 provides a 'safety buffer' which improves the application security of the product.
-At European level, CEN TC19 WG31 is currently working on a new method for the determination of total contamination in FAME.
-At present, method EN 12662:2008 is recommended.
+(4) The reduction of the limit of the total contamination compared with that of EN 14214 provides a 'safety buffer' which improves the application security of the product.
+At European level, CEN TC19 WG31 has been working on a new method for the determination of total contamination in FAME and is expected to be released in late 2023.
+At present, method EN 12662:2008 is considered an equivalent method.
 However, it was shown that EN 12662:1998 gives excellent results with low effort and sample volume.
 In the national foreword of DIN EN 12662:2008 the use of the method from 1998 is recommended.

 (5) In multiple examinations it was shown that sterylglycosides are one of the main sources for poor filterability of FAME and blend fuels made thereof.
 But next to the connection between filterability and the sterylglycoside content further impacts have to be taken into account.
-Moreover, the blend fuel made from FAME with a poor filterability does not automatically have a poor filterability itself.
 A complete refining of the crude oil usually leads to a FAME with no significant amounts of sterylglycosides.
-In 2017, a test method for the determination of sterylglycosides (DIN EN 16934) was validated.
+In 2017, a test method for the determination of sterylglycosides (EN 16934) was validated.

-(6) Saturated monoglycerides (SMG) are hardly soluble in mineral Diesel due to their physicochemical properties, they accumulate in the cold and may lead to precipitations.
+(6) Saturated monoglycerides (SMG) are hardly soluble in mineral diesel due to their physicochemical properties, they accumulate in the cold and may lead to precipitations.
 Higher concentrations of those components cause a deterioration of the filterability of blend fuels up to a point of risking filter blocking in vehicles.
-In 2018, DIN EN 17057 was released, a method to measure the SMG content directly.
-Alternatively, the SMG content was calculated via the monoglyceride content and the Cloud Point (CP).
+In 2018, was published a method with EN 17057, to measure the SMG content directly.
+Alternatively, the SMG content was calculated via the monoglyceride content and the cloud point (CP).
 Until now no limit value for SMG content could be defined because neither a correlation nor the actual contents were determined yet.
-On a basis of FAME monitoring and determined concentrations thereof, AGQM recommends a maximum SMG content of 1,200 mg/kg.
+On a basis of FAME monitoring and determined concentrations thereof, AGQM recommends a maximum SMG content of 1,200 mg/kg EN 14214 is currently being revised.
+The parameter saturated monoglycerides should be included as a reporting criterion without a limit value.

-(7) The increase of the limit of the oxidation stability compared with that of DIN EN 14214 provides a 'safety buffer' which improves the application security of the product.
+(7) The increase of the limit of the oxidation stability compared with that of EN 14214 provides a safety buffer which improves the application security of the product.

-(8) DIN EN 590 contains a strong recommendation for the use of stabilisers for FAME.
+(8) EN 14214 contains a strong recommendation for the use of stabilisers for FAME.
 The assumption is that proper dosage applies because both excess and reduced dosages cause detrimental effects.
 Against this background, a no-harm test for oxidation stabilisers for FAME was developed which at the same time provides the option to assess the relative efficiency of stabilisers, thus enabling a proper dosage by the user.
-The no-harm list with all successfully tested additives can be found on AGQM's homepage under www.agqm-biodiesel.com.
+The no-harm list with all successfully tested additives can be found on AGQM's homepage www.agqm-biodiesel.com.